 The Act established an 11-member Youth Apprenticeship Advisory Committee to identify ways to implement high school youth apprenticeship programs and the means through which employers and organizations can support them.
-Committee members are nominated by the Mayor to serve a three-year term and are selected because of their specific expertise or professional experience as required under the Act.
-Selections are based on the following qualifications: two individuals from the DC Apprenticeship Council, a representative from a business with an apprenticeship program, a representative from UDC-CC, representative from OSSE, an individual who holds a doctorate with a specialty in labor economics, a representative from a non-profit organization, a representative from a local business, a representative from a local business trade association, and a representative from the Workforce Investment Council.
-Currently, the D.C.
-YAAC has filled all of the aforementioned positions.
+Committee members are appointed by the Mayor to serve a three-year term and are selected because of their specific expertise or professional experience as required under the Act.
+Selections are based on the following qualifications: two individuals from the DC Apprenticeship Council, a representative from a business with an apprenticeship program, a representative from the University of the District of Columbia - Community College, a representative from Office of the State Superintendent of Education, an individual who holds a doctorate with a specialty in labor economics, a representative from a non-profit organization, a representative from a local business, a representative from a local business trade association, and a representative from the Workforce Investment Council.
+Currently, the YAAC has filled all of the aforementioned positions.